 C-14 Dating is one of the best-written Otome games on PlayStation.
-The game was developed and published by Winter Wolves in 2016, and a PS5 version has been available since 2021.
+The game was originally published by Winter Wolves in 2016, and a PS5 version has been available since 2021.
 That version was published by Ratalaika Games S.L., the makers of Nicole.

 The story here follows a protagonist named Melissa Flores, an American archaeology student studying far away from home in Belgium.
 As is often the case in a new environment, Melissa has to make new friends – male and female – and some of these relationships soon begin to develop into something more substantial.

 A nice touch from the developers here is the deliberate multicultural mix of the characters that you interact with.
 Everyone comes from different backgrounds, so you’ll pick up one or two new cultural exchanges.

 You’ll also pick up more than one or two new archaeology-related words, and it can sometimes feel like the developer is more interested in that aspect of the game than the romance.
 They do not attempt to dumb anything down!

 However, the game is worth a chance simply for its believable premise, characters, and overall depth of dialogue.
 The inclusion of mini-games as a side attraction is a nice touch too, as it provides a nice escape from what would otherwise be classified as a “thinking game”.

 There will be people who like the idea of a dating sim that offers something for a thinking/nerdy person though, and for those people, C-14 Dating will be one of the best Otome games on PS5.